Kiehl's: Stores

 For the first 150 years of the company, Kiehl's operated only one store, with its products also selling in numerous department stores.
-Following its acquisition by L'Oréal though, the company expanded from its one Manhattan flagship store to more than 30 stores.
+Following its acquisition by L'Oréal, the company expanded from its one Manhattan flagship store to more than 30 stores.
 Kiehl's sales have also more than quadrupled, increasing from $40 million in 2000 to over $200 million in 2009.
-In 2016 Kiehl's sales reached $1 billion.
+In 2016, Kiehl's sales reached $1 billion.

 A Kiehl's kiosk at Terminal 2 in the Dublin Airport.

 The Stuyvesant Pear Tree

 Kiehl's original store, located at 3rd Avenue and 13th Street in the East Village of Manhattan, occupies the same space as when it was founded in 1851.
 The site of Kiehl's location is known as "Pear Tree Corner" for the pear tree Peter Stuyvesant, governor of the Dutch colony New Amsterdam, planted there in 1667.
 A wagon collision felled the tree in 1867; it was then known as "the oldest living thing in the city of New York."
 In November 2003, Kiehl's initiated the replanting of a new pear tree in its spot.
 Today, the store has evolved into a neighborhood institution; Frommer's 2010 New York City travel guide states "Kiehl's is more than a store, it's a virtual cult."
 Distinguishing features of the store include its window display of vintage druggist relics, and the collection of classic Harley-Davidson and Indian motorcycles housed within its doors.
-In 2022, Kiehl's revamped the original 170 year old flagship store to pay tribute to its history and growth throughout the years.
-The company also launched a new campaign called "We Skincare About You Since 1851" to remind customers of its longstanding mission to deliver good customer service.
+In 2022, Kiehl's revamped the original 170 year old flagship store to pay tribute to its history and growth throughout the years, with a new campaign called "We Skincare About You Since 1851".